-Figure 10.
-Leaf clusters showing symptoms of chlorosis or necrosis of the leaf margins due to potassium deficiency.
+Figure 12.
+Severe chlorosis and necrosis due to prolonged potassium deficiency.

 Calcium (Ca)

 Secondary Nutrient

 Role

 Calcium is important in the stabilization of the cell wall and is involved in the metabolism and formation of the cell nucleus.

 Mobility

 Calcium is an immobile element in the plant.
-Uptake is depressed by ammonium based nitrogen, excessive potassium, magnesium, manganese and aluminum.
+Uptake is depressed by ammonium-based nitrogen, excessive potassium, magnesium, manganese and aluminum.

 Impact of pH

 Availability declines below pH 6.5.

 Deficiency Symptoms Plants demonstrate slow growth and reduced size eventually resulting in no further elongation of the growing points and finally death of the growing points.
 Leaves typically turn pale green during early onset of calcium deficiency.
 Leaves, particularly new growth, progress with patches of yellow to brown interveinal spotting and necrosis.
-Leaf curling can also occur.
+Leaf cupping or curling can also occur.

-Figure 11.
-Young leaves will develop yellow-brown (necrotic) spotting and curled leaf margins as a result of calcium deficiency.
+Figure 13.
+Young leaves progressing from pale green to light yellow with some minor necrotic spotting as a result of calcium deficiency (left to right).